 The intranasal corticosteroids and azelastine (Astelin) have been proven safe and effective for use in children.
+However, the safety and effectiveness of olopatadine (Patanase) have not been established in patients below twelve years of age.
 Please refer to the package inserts for specific age criteria.